sampadbm/sampadbm.github.io/neve/README.md

 course's `short_description` provides its specific contributions.
 On mobile the table becomes a stacked list.
 Education and other resume sections use compact inline entries; the full CV keeps its expanded presentation.
-The full CV presents coursework in a two-column table with one row per department and semicolon-separated courses.
-It stacks by department on mobile and retains the table layout in print.
-The resume uses comma-separated lists by department.
+Both the full CV and resume present coursework in a two-column table with one row per department and semicolon-separated courses.
+It stacks by department on mobile and retains the table layout in print, with tighter row padding in the resume's PDF.
 Both layouts retain every course code and title from `data/coursework.yml`.
 Education, mentoring, patents, talks, service, awards, skill groups, and community entries are included in both views.
 The resume's page count